-We have audited the financial statements of Facility Association Newfoundland & Labrador Risk Sharing Pool (the "Pool"), which comprise the statement of financial position as at October 31, 2020, and the statements of operations, amounts due from members and cash flows for the period from July 1, 2020 (commencement of operations) to October 31, 2020, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+We have audited the financial statements of Facility Association Newfoundland and Labrador Risk Sharing Pool (the "Pool"), which comprise the statement of financial position as at October 31, 2021, and the statements of operations, amounts due from members and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Pool as at October 31, 2020, and its financial performance and its cash flows for the period then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Pool as at October 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").